Chapter 64 BWV 131 Aus der Tiefen rufe ich, Herr, zu dir

 We leave this buoyant and colourful chorus noting just two further points.
 The first is the return, near the end, of sustained notes creating suspensions within the harmony (first heard in the sopranos from bar 61).
 Cast the mind back to the fugue subject of the previous movement and the periods of waiting for the Lord′s redemption.
 That desired moment may now have arrived but the memory of it remains buried within the contrapuntal textures and in the recesses of the listener′s mind.

 The second point is the final archaic Phrygian cadence.
 Bach was not forced to use it here, as he is elsewhere on occasions, through the requirements of an ancient, modal chorale melody.
 Here he does it through choice, perhaps a historic reminder of the ancient days of Israel.

-As to the episodic structures, they were derived from the texts so successfully, enlivened by a wealth of imaginative instrumental and vocal writing as well as being invigorated by a masterly development of basic materials, that once again criticisms of what he might have done fall by the wayside.
-With one or two exceptions, the early cantatas of Bach′s contain moments of vividly colourful, highly expressive musical creation.
+As to the episodic structures, they were derived from the texts so successfully, enlivened by a wealth of imaginative instrumental and vocal writing as well as being invigorated by a masterly development of basic materials, that once again, criticisms of what he might have done fall by the wayside.
+With a few exceptions, Bach's early cantatas contain moments of vividly colourful, highly expressive musical creation.
 They should not be compared, in terms of quality, invention or structure, with the later works; and certainly not to their detriment.
-They are simply different; and we should be grateful for that.
+They are simply different; and we should be contented with that.